StackStorm/st2docs/docs/source/authentication.rst

 Proxy Auth Mode
 ---------------

-Proxy mode can be used when there is a service that sits in front of StackStorm that performs user authentication (ex: load balancer, apache, nginx, etc).
+Proxy mode can be used when there is a service (proxy) that sits in front of StackStorm that performs user authentication (ex: load balancer, apache, nginx, etc).
 When the frontend service authenticates a user, it will need to make an API call ``POST https://<stackstorm>/auth/v1/tokens`` to the ``st2auth`` service in order to obtain an auth token.
 In this request the following CGI environment variables need to be set:

-* ``remote_addr`` Source of the request (hostname/ip).
+* ``REMOTE_ADDR`` - Source of the request (hostname/ip of the user who authenticated against the proxy).
-* ``remote_user`` User identity (username) of proxy authenticated user.
+* ``REMOTE_USER`` - User identity (username) of proxy authenticated user.

-When using a reverse proxy such as Apache, this is usually done automatically by a proxy upon successful authentication.
+The request will return an auth token that authenticated user can use to make further API calls.

-The request will return an auth token that can be used to make further API calls.
+When using a reverse proxy such as Apache in front of st2auth, those two CGI environment variables are usually set automatically by a proxy upon successful authentication.

 .. _ref-auth-backends: